 Command Description Parameters print-bypass This command applies only to the Websense Content Gateway module.
 None.
 When Content Gateway is in transparent proxy caching mode, use this command to see which source and destination IPs the proxy is bypassing.
 If sites are not loading correctly, this helps you identify if a site is loading from your cache or going directly to the site for download.
 All entries in the source and destination bypass tables for the proxy are printed to the output console.
-For more information on source and destination bypass, see the Configuration Files &gt; bypass.config section of the Content Gateway Manager Help system. policy-broker- token Pertains only to the Web Security module.
+For more information on source and destination bypass, see the Configuration Files > bypass.config section of the Content Gateway Manager Help system. policy-broker- token Pertains only to the Websense Web Security module.
+None.
 Use this command to retrieve the Policy Broker token for this appliance.
 This may be needed to configure support for Remote Filtering.
-See the Websense Technical Library for more information.
-None. route -n Display the current contents of the selected module's kernel IP routing table in numeric format.
+See the Websense Technical Library for more information. route -n Display the current contents of the selected module's kernel IP routing table in numeric format.
 None.
-This is useful in complex network environments-for example, those with proxy chaining-to show if the environment is set up properly. show-triton- admin-email Pertains only to the Web Security module.
-Displays the email address to which alerts, password resets, and other TRITON administrator messages are sent.
-None. show-triton-smtp- settings Pertains only to the Web Security module.
-Displays the SMTP server information and sender email settings used when notifications are sent from TRITON.
-None
+This is useful in complex network environments-for example, those with proxy chaining-to show if the environment is set up properly. show-triton- admin-email Pertains only to the Websense Web Security module.
+None.
+Displays the email address to which alerts, password resets, and other TRITON administrator messages are sent. show-triton-smtp- settings Pertains only to the Websense Web Security module.
+None Displays the SMTP server information and sender email settings used when notifications are sent from TRITON.

-Command Description Parameters sysctl-tcp- timestamps Pertains only to the Websense Content Gateway module.View or change the setting for TCP time stamps.Edit this setting if you are experiencing performance problems with specific Web [Value]: Enter "0" to disable the current time stamp setting, and restore it to its default.
+Command Description Parameters sysctl-tcp- timestamps Pertains only to the Websense Content Gateway module.
+View or change the setting for TCP time stamps.
+Edit this setting if you are experiencing performance problems with specific Web sites that do not properly support TCP time stamps.
+The operating system sets this kernel setting during installation.
+If the setting was changed and you are experiencing site latency with other sites-those that work best with TCP time stamps- return the setting to its default value and consider routing traffic to the problematic sites around the proxy.
+Be sure to choose a setting that works well for the sites that are most important to you.
+The setting affects the use of time stamps by the kernel for all TCP connections.
+[Value]: Enter "0" to disable the current time stamp setting, and restore it to its default.
 Enter "1" to re-enable a custom setting.
 Enter "view" to view the current setting. sysctl-tcp- window-scaling Pertains only to the Websense Content Gateway module.
 View or change the setting for TCP window scaling.
 Edit this setting if you are experiencing performance problems with specific Web sites that do not properly support TCP windows scaling.
 The operating system sets this kernel setting during installation.
 If the setting was changed and you are experiencing site latency with other sites-those that work best with TCP windows scaling- return the setting to its default value and consider routing traffic to the problematic sites around the proxy.
 Be sure to choose a setting that works well for the sites that are most important to you.
 The setting affects the use of windows scaling by the kernel for all TCP connections.
 [Value]: Enter "0" to disable the current window scaling setting, and restore it to its default.
 Enter "1" to re-enable a custom setting.
 Enter "view" to view the current setting.